-How do you do distance learning right in primary and secondary schools?
+How do you do distance learning right in primary and secondary schools in Canada?

 Even if school is able to be held in person again in the fall, it will most likely be in diminished mode, thereby negatively impacting students.
 Focusing time and efforts on the logistics of distancing and hand washing takes away precious resources that could be used to train educators.

 In addition, turning to online learning backed by pedagogical best practices could help Canadian schools leap towards a more equitable and efficient system, one that would make them competitive with private companies looking at education as yet another market to enter and « disrupt », with profit-making as the only motive.

 This is completely understandable.
 What is inacceptable is not leveraging excellent skills and knowledge in our universities and schools to help convert thousands of teachers across Canada, notably Ontario, to proficient distance teachers.